zalum/scm-hyperledger/README.md

-This is the readme file for the Business Network Definition created in Playground
+## Hyperledger SCM Model
+A simple scm model in hyperladger fabric compose.
+The model is played at the moment in the playground